-Great Ranges Fellowship Trips
+Great Ranges Fellowship + AAC Member Trips

-The AAC's climbing-trips program for our Great Ranges Fellowship members.
 Whether you are into extended backpacking trips, technical routes, or glacier travel, we have something for you.

 As a Club, we understand how important it is to travel and climb with friends, new and old, that share the same outdoor values, passion, and ethics.
 AAC members embrace the same spirit and mission across every climbing discipline.
-We're a tribe!

 Each trip includes a bit of AAC swag and some serious fun with your fellow members before, during, and after the trip.
 Each trip is coordinated with a trusted AAC guide service partner.

 save these dates!

 Current GRF members can sign up for any of these trips or suggest new trip ideas to: [email protected]

 Almost 3 months ago I opened an email announcing the AAC’s Great Ranges Fellowship Red Rock trip.
 Having gotten back into the mountains and climbing after a 25+ year absence this was a great opportunity to climb outside of the guide/client relationship I’d relied on the previous year.
 Hopefully I’d further develop my atrophied climbing skills, possibly meet some potential climbing partners, and certainly exchange stories with peers.

 From our arrival to departure everything was well hosted and organized by AAC staff and CEO.
 Carol and Phil and Sarah were superb hosts at our rented Summerlin home.
 Our first day featured multiple top rope setups to get prepared for the next 6-7 days of climbing.
 That evening Sarah prepared an amazing meal for the group (followed by another mid-week.)
 Day 2 many of the participants took a “Lead Climbing & Anchors” Class which Carol had organized for us participants in advance.
 The remaining days people partnered up or employed guides while any without partners were invited along and not left out.